caiguanhao/DockApps/README.md

 Open your favorite websites in the dock.

+This shell script will download app icon in png format and convert them to an .icns icon.
+A small .app file will be created and it contains shell script to open website in your default browser.

 Usage
 -----

-If you have GNU make installed, open terminal, ``cd`` to this repository directory and run:
+If you have GNU make installed, open terminal, ``cd`` to the repository directory and run:

     make
     make install

 and you'll be asked which apps to make and what URL the app will open.
 After that, the apps will be copied to /Applications/ directory.
+You will be asked if you want to add those apps to your dock.

-If you don't have GNU make, you can also open terminal, ``cd`` to this repository directory and run:
+If you don't have GNU make, you can also open terminal, ``cd`` to the repository directory and run:

     ./make.sh

-it will build all apps with default settings.
+it will build all apps with default URLs.

     make.sh accepts these arguments: